 Consistent with the domestic and international life segments, the Company records true-up adjustments to DPAC balances each period to reflect current policy lapse or termination rates, expense levels and credited rates on policies as compared to anticipated experience as well as unlocking adjustments as necessary.
-The following table identifies the effects of unlocking adjustments on annuity DPAC balances recorded through amortization expense separate from recurring amortization expense components for 2019, 2018 and 2017.
+The following table identifies the effects of unlocking adjustments on annuity DPAC balances recorded through amortization expense separate from recurring amortization expense components for 2020, 2019 and 2018.

 Years Ended December 31,

-2019 2018 2017
+2020 2019 2018

 (In thousands)

 Amortization of DPAC

-Unlocking adjustments \$ 2,577 (2,216) 15,080
+Unlocking adjustments \$ 14,987 2,577 (2,216)

-Other amortization components 76,487 81,090 90,403
+Other amortization components 72,146 76,487 81,090

-Totals \$ 79,064 78,874 105,483
+Totals \$ 87,133 79,064 78,874

+In 2020, the Company unlocked Annuity segment DPAC balances for assumptions pertaining to lapse rates, annuitization rates, and portfolio investment yield rates supporting the block of business which increased amortization expense approximately \$15.0 million.
 DPAC balances associated with the Annuity segment were unlocked in 2019 for assumptions pertaining to lapse rates, annuitization rates, investment spreads, and utilization of the Company's withdrawal benefit rider.
-The effect of the prospective unlocking was to decrease DPAC balances and to increase amortization expense.
+The effect of the prospective unlocking was to increase amortization expense \$2.6 million.
 In 2018, the Company unlocked the DPAC balances associated with its Annuity segment for assumptions concerning mortality, the election rate of the Company's withdrawal benefit rider, and for the investment portfolio yield supporting annuity contract accounts.
-The effect of the prospective unlocking was to increase DPAC balances by \$2.2 million (and decrease amortization expense).
-In 2017, the Company unlocked the DPAC balance associated with its annuity segment for surrender/annuitization assumptions and interest crediting rate spreads.
-The effect of the prospective unlocking was to increase by \$15.1 million.
-The larger unlocking adjustment in 2017 served to lessen the subsequent unlocking adjustments in 2018 and 2019.
+The effect of the prospective unlocking was to decrease amortization expense by \$2.2 million.

 Amortization of DPAC balances is proportional to estimated expected gross profits ("EGPs") for a line of business.
-Experience which deviates from the EGPs assumed similarly increases or decreases the amortization of DPAC.
-With the decline in collected asset management fees in 2019 as compared to 2018 due to lower index option returns, EGPs for the annuity line of business have been less than previously estimated which has produced a slowdown in core amortization of DPAC.
-This is the underlying factor causing amortization to be lower than that experienced in 2018 and 2017.
-In addition, the EGPs of the non-index block of annuity policies have been steadily decreasing with the declining amount of policies in force as well as DPAC unlockings in recent years for unfavorable experience.
+The EGPs of the block of annuity policies that are not fixed-index have been steadily decreasing with the declining amount of policies in force, as well as DPAC unlocking in recent years for unfavorable experience.
+In addition, experience which deviates from the EGPs assumed can similarly increase or decrease the amortization of DPAC.